Orange-OpenSource/ns-O-RAN-flexric/README.md

 # Project Introduction

 Given the importance of obtaining a capable and fully open-source platform for xApp operation testing,  especially for the complex use-cases.
 Orange Innovation Egypt(OIE) team Successfully integrated FlexRIC from EURECOM with ns-O-RAN simulator that originally developed by the institute for the Wireless Internet of Things (WIoT) and Mavenir.
 The team updated the ns-O-RAN simulator to be a fully compliant with E2AP v1.01, KPM v3 and RC v1.03.
 This platform will pave the way to test the use-cases that need a rich LTE/5G simulator to be verified.
+What's more, we propose Graphical User Interface for ns3 which allows to run and observe simulations in user-friendly way.
 The original project of ns-O-RAN in
 [OpenRAN-Gym](https://openrangym.com/tutorials/ns-o-ran).

 ![alt text](fig/1.png)